checkly/pulumi-checkly/README.md

-**⚠️ This project is still in very early stages and breaking changes could happen**

 # Checkly Pulumi Provider

 The Checkly Pulumi provider enables you to create and configure Checkly resources using your favourite programming language.
+Note that this project is in its early stages and breaking changes could happen.

 ## Installation